tferracina/ArDCA-Python/writeup.typ

 where $angle.l dot angle.r_cal(M) = 1/M sum_(m=1)^M dot^m$ denotes the empirical average.
 The first variable, $i=1$, is unconditioned, therefore the coupling equation is $J equiv 0$
 and the equation for the field is the profile model also used in bmDCA, $h_1(a) = log f_1(a) + "const"$.

-*Implementation details* \
 Unlike bmDCA, the equations do not enforce exact matching between model marginals and empirical frequencies.
-The ability to reproduce the frequencies is thus a good proxy for the generative properties of the model, on top of the fitting quality of current parameters. \
+The ability to reproduce the frequencies is thus a good proxy for the generative properties of the model, on top of the fitting quality of current parameters.
 In practice, the parameters are updated using gradient descent on the likelihood.
 As we are able to take the expectations directly over the MSA, not needed MCMC, the gradients are exact.
-A commonly used optimizer for this task is the quasi-Newton optimizer (low-storage BFGS). \
 For regularization, arDCA makes use of $ell_2$ penalties, with different strengths depending on whether the task is generating sequences or just contact prediction.
 It was noted that small regularization values improved the generative quality while larger were beneficial for contact prediction.
-Similarly to the previous methods, sequence reweighting was also used in this algorithm.

 === Key Contributions

-This lightweight approach performs at a similar accuracy of previous iterations, but at a substantially lower computational cost (a factor between $10^2$ and $10^3$) @weigt2020.
+This lightweight approach performs at a similar accuracy of previous iterations, but at a substantially lower computational cost (a factor between $10^2$ and $10^3$) @Trinquier2021.
 It presents an important innovation also due to its mathematical advantages, which will be explored further, leading to improved applicability in sequence generation and evaluation.

 = Implementation and Exploration
 The original ArDCA model was developed in Julia, a language designed for high-performance numerical and scientific computing.
 Julia's strengths lie in just-in-time (JIT) compilation, seamless handling of linear algebra, and built-in support for parallelism, making it well-suited for implementing large-scale statistical models.